ayuk977/telegram-gas-alert/README.md

 # Telegram Gas Alert

-This app is for making an alert if the gas on etherscan us under 20 gwei
+This app is for making an alert if the gas on etherscan under 20 gwei

 ## How To Use this Repository in your local host